 If they filed separately, the spouse with income would only receive a standard deduction of $12,950, and all of their income over this threshold would be taxed.

-Can I claim my child as a dependent if I’m a stay-at-home mom and have no income?
+Can I claim my child as a dependent if I’m a stay-at-home mom with no income?

 A stay-at-home mom can claim her child as a dependent even if she has no income.
 To do so, both spouses must agree that they can claim the child before filing.